 Just as nutrition and lifestyle factors can have profound impacts on our chronic conditions, so can they affect the way our bodies react when faced with COVID-19.
 The forms of prevention we’re almost too familiar with – hand washing, face masks, social distancing, testing, contact tracing – are not our only tools.

-Nutrient-dense whole foods, restful sleep, daily movement, emotional support, and other necessities to human health impact how well the immune and other systems function.
-These seemingly benign factors are powerful enough to steer us towards either health or disease.
-If we’re able to make more healthful choices, then we can take some power back from the virus.
+The seemingly benign factors of nutrition and lifestyle are powerful enough to steer us towards either health or disease.
+Practices such as proper nutrition and hydration contribute to optimal immune system function and that of other body systems, which helps prevent the virus from triggering severe complications.
+If we are able to make more healthful choices, then we can take some power back from the virus.

-Many people, however, are living without access to fresh foods, support, financial stability, comfortable housing, and resources to manage their autoimmune diseases, let alone incorporate diet and lifestyle changes.
+It is important to keep in mind, however, that many people are living without access to fresh foods, support, financial stability, comfortable housing, and resources to manage their autoimmune diseases, let alone incorporate diet and lifestyle changes.
 This is one reason why all the other methods we’re using to combat the coronavirus (yes, like face masks!) are equally important.

 As always, risk should be assessed on a case-by-case basis.
 Outcomes depend on whether or not your disease is under control, you have multiple conditions, you’re taking medications, you experience racial inequities, you have access to quality care and resources, and a host of other factors with which we aren’t yet familiar.